top of page

 Read Matthew 25:35 and 25:40

-The Greek word for “stranger” is xenos, which can mean a foreigner or other unfamiliar person.
+When Jesus refers to a “stranger” in Matthew 25:35, the Greek word is xenos, which means a foreigner or a person who is unfamiliar.
 What does this passage suggest to us about our treatment of migrants and refugees?

 How does our society currently treat migrants and refugees?

-How can you help make migrants and refugees more welcome in your society?
+How can we help make migrants and refugees more welcome in our society?

 Read Leviticus 19:33-34